 Non-Russian citizens should have a valid Russian visa.
 The more detailed information concerning the visa application you can find on the page

 Passport & Visa

 Flying is the best way of arriving to Moscow.
 There are direct flights from many European cities, the US, Canada, Japan, South Korea, China, India and other countries served by major international airlines as well as Aeroflot and Transaero.
-International flights arrive at Sheremetyevo-2 (24 miles or 39 km north of the city) and recently renovated Domodedovo (30 miles or 48 km southeast of the city).
-Please, inform the Local Organizing Committee about your flight numbers, arrival/departure dates and time, and we will arrange your picking up and transfer from/to airport.
-You can fill in form on the page
+International flights arrive at Sheremetyevo-2 (24 miles or 39 km north of the city), Domodedovo (30 miles or 48 km southeast of the city) and Vnukovo (7 miles or 11 km southwest of the city).
+Please, inform in

 If you would like to go sightseeing of Moscow and Russia we are glad to propose